andersonopt/website/content/blog/product-release-notes-7-21-20.md

 ![](/images/kml_import_window.png)

-* Map what each type of geometry represents in the original KML file to the asset type in AO (asset = land, transmission line, substation)
+* Map what each type of geometry represents in the original KML file to the asset type in AO (land, transmission line, substation)

   ![](/images/asset_mapping_kml_import.png)
 * _(Optional)_ Map attribute data fields from the original KML file to the respective AO fields, if desired.
 OR click 'Skip' and we'll include that data in the 'Notes' and/or 'Description' column for each asset).